elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 **Expected behaviour for customizing prebuilt rules**

 - The Bulk Actions UI should now allow users to edit prebuilt rules.
-- All bulk actions actions listed above should now be applicable to prebuilt rules (This means that the changes in the API for the validation done in `dryRun` mode should not remove the rules from the payload anymore).
+- All bulk actions listed above should now be applicable to prebuilt rules (This means that the changes in the API for the validation done in `dryRun` mode should not remove the rules from the payload anymore).

 > The `dryRun` mode request will still be necessary since we perform other checks that can still prevent prebuilt rules from being edited.
 For example, Machine Learning and ES|QL rules cannot be bulk edited to add or delete index patterns, since they don't have that field in their schema.